redimp/otterwiki-documentation/home.md

 ## Welcome

+> [!NOTE]
 >  *First of all, there are no otters here.
 I'm utterly sorry about that.
 When I started this project, the name was given by the decision to write an otter wiki.
 > -- Ralph*

 This is the home of **An Otter Wiki**.
 A minimalistic wiki powered by python, markdown and git.